Same-sex marriage in the Falkland Islands: Background

+First claimed by the Kingdom of Great Britain in 1765, the British reasserted its sovereignty over the Falkland Islands in 1833, and a civilian population was invited to stay on the islands.
+The United Kingdom began implementing laws in the islands and a formal government was formed in 1842.
 The Marriage Ordinance 1949, applying to both the Falkland Islands and South Georgia and the South Sandwich Islands, was enacted on 31 December 1949.
 The ordinance provided for the issuance of marriage licenses and empowered the Governor of the Falkland Islands to appoint registrars to conduct marriage ceremonies.
 The ordinance did not explicitly ban same-sex marriage, nor did it define the term "marriage".
 Nonetheless, a marriage between persons of the same sex was considered void ab initio in common law, and as such same-sex couples could not marry on the islands; in 1866, in Hyde v Hyde and Woodmansee (a case of polygamy), Lord Penzance's judgment began: "Marriage as understood in Christendom is the voluntary union for life of one man and one woman, to the exclusion of all others."
 Explicit bans on same-sex marriages were enacted in England and Wales in the Nullity of Marriage Act 1971, and later the Matrimonial Causes Act 1973.
 Similar laws were passed in Scotland and Northern Ireland.
 These bans, since repealed, did not apply to the Falkland Islands.

 The marriage ordinance was repealed in 1996 and replaced with the Marriage Ordinance 1996, which did not contain any changes with regard to the recognition of same-sex unions.
+In March 2014, same-sex marriage was legalised in England and Wales with the enactment of the Marriage (Same Sex Couples) Act 2013, but this law does not apply to the territory.